 Enrol in your units with My Enrolment

-Selecting your study units is the process of enrolling at Southern Cross University.
+Selecting your units study of study is the process of enrolling at Southern Cross University.
 Enrolment opens at least four months before your studies commence and activates your student account so you can access MySCU.
+Download a PDF guide on How to Enrol into Units.

-Find your course at scu.edu.au/courses, select the Course Structure tab and scroll down to Course Progression.
+Find your course at www.scu.edu.au/courses, select the Course Requirements section and select Course Progression.
 Make a note of the specified units as these are the ones that you’ll need to choose within My Enrolment.

-The units are not listed in the order in which you should enrol but every course has a suggested enrolment pattern.
+The units are generally listed in the order in which you should enrol and every course has a suggested enrolment pattern.
+Unit codes can also assist in determining which units to enrol into.
+Units ending in 1000s are first year units, 2000s are second year units, and 3000s third year units.
 If you follow the suggested enrolment pattern you will complete the foundation units before you complete the advanced units and you will not run into any requisite knowledge issues or timetable problems — so you will be able to complete your studies on time.

 Suggested enrolment patterns may differ depending upon the specialisation, stream or major you are undertaking and which teaching period you commence your course, so be sure to follow the one that matches your study needs.